2008 Serbian local elections: Bajina Bašta

 Results of the election for the Municipal Assembly of Bajina Bašta:

 The Democratic Party and the Socialist Party of Serbia emerged as the leading parties in Bajina Bašta's coalition government after the election, and incumbent mayor Miloje Savić of the Socialists was chosen for a new term in office.
-The Serbian Radical Party and the Democratic Party of Serbia formed a new government in April 2011 after the defection of two G17 Plus delegates, and Zlatan Jovanović became mayor.
+The Serbian Radical Party and the Democratic Party of Serbia formed a new government in April 2011 after the defection of two G17 Plus delegates, and Zlatan Jovanović of the Radicals became mayor.